Our top 10 things to do in Mongolia

 Make the most of your time in Mongolia and consider our top 10 things to see and do:

-For many, the highlight of a visit to Mongolia is to spend time with a nomadic family, witnessing first-hand their way of life, unchanged for centuries...apart from a few modern-day additions of satellite dish and solar panel.
-Help out with daily tasks of milking the animals and making curds, learn about daily life, the joys and the hardships of living a nomadic existence, but mostly experience the genuine warmth and infamous hospitality of Mongolia's nomads.
-Read more.
+For many, the highlight of a visit to Mongolia is to spend time with a nomadic family, witnessing first-hand their way of life, unchanged for centuries... apart from a few modern-day additions of satellite dish and solar panel.
+Help out with daily tasks of rounding up and milking the animals and making curds or buuz (dumplings), learn about daily life, the joys and the hardships of living a nomadic existence, but mostly experience the genuine warmth and infamous hospitality of Mongolia's nomads.
+You may even be able to help out putting up a traditional ger.
+Read more

 This has to be the ultimate experience of peace and tranquility.
 Enjoy time and space to think under a glittering canopy of endless stars - whether you are spending a night under canvas or just stepping out from your ger to glance up.

-9. Watching Mongolian horsemen round up horses in spring, countrywide
+10. Watching Mongolian horsemen round up horses in spring

 Nowhere is the relationship between man and horse as celebrated as in Mongolia, where it has been central to the nomadic culture for thousands of years.
 Watching Mongolian horsemen round up the herds of wild horses in the spring is both magical and humbling.
 Testament to the extraordinary skill and horsemanship of the herders, the experience will leave you in no doubt that their nomadic culture still thrives and that their understanding of all things equine is truly remarkable.